 - Consumer technology companies with respect to potential FDA regulation under the medical device provisions of the Federal Food, Drug, and Cosmetic Act;

-- Clinical laboratory clients regarding FDA’s historical and current policies related to laboratory-developed tests (LDTs);
+- Clinical laboratory clients regarding the FDA’s historical and current policies related to laboratory-developed tests (LDTs);

-- Digital health companies on FDA’s evolving approach to digital health products;
+- Digital health companies on the FDA’s evolving approach to digital health products;

 - FDA-regulated firms on compliance with FDA promotional requirements, drawing on experience gained during temporary assignments to multinational pharmaceutical companies, where she sat on copy review committees;